opencarecc/opencareMakerPlaybook/define_the_elementsfeatures.md

 #### **// opencare experience**

-*establish the length, the number of sessions, the place, exc (nota bene...)*
+*establish the length, the number of sessions, the place, exc (nota bene...).*